PankajKumarDhal/PARKER-PEN/README.md

 ## Navigation Bar
 The navigation bar provides links to different sections of the website, making it easy for users to explore various collections and information about Parker pens.
 The links include:

+### Collection
-- **Collection:** Takes you to the page showcasing different pen collections.
+Takes you to the page showcasing different pen collections.

+### Pen Gifts
-- **Pen Gifts:** Directs you to the section featuring gift sets and special edition pens.
+Directs you to the section featuring gift sets and special edition pens.

+### Ink & Refills
-- **Ink & Refills:** Provides information and options for purchasing ink and refills for Parker pens.
+Provides information and options for purchasing ink and refills for Parker pens.

+### Writing Types
-- **Writing Types:** Helps you explore various types of writing instruments offered by Parker.
+Helps you explore various types of writing instruments offered by Parker.

+### World of Parker
-- **World of Parker:** Offers insights into the history and craftsmanship of Parker pens.
+Offers insights into the history and craftsmanship of Parker pens.

+### Pen Care Guides
-- **Pen Care Guides:** Contains guides and tips for maintaining and caring for your Parker pens.
+Contains guides and tips for maintaining and caring for your Parker pens.

 ## Body
 The body section showcases different collections and highlights of Parker Pens.
 It includes: